Pritam28877/Todo-list-assiment/README.md

 1. Clone this repository: `git clone <repository_url>`
 2. Navigate to the `mern-todolist` directory: `cd Todo-list-assiment`
+3. Mongodb should be install locally in your device

 ### Backend (Node.js & Express)